phylogeny-explorer/explorer/README.md

 is making this project a reality.

 Read [Getting Started With Development](https://github.com/phylogeny-explorer/explorer/wiki/Getting-Started-with-Development) to learn more about how to help develop the explorer.

+# License

+The software (code) is distributed under the MIT License.
+But the DATA is not.
+The data is distributed under the "Creative Commons, Attribution-NoDerivatives" license.

+Reasoning: In order to prevent fragmentation and ensure the data is properly vetted, the data must go through a verification process in order to be included in the Phylogeny Explorer Project database.

+For full license text, see https://github.com/phylogeny-explorer/explorer/blob/master/LICENSE